 Word processors, for example, provide for input and output of texts, editing, and formatting.
 You can merge emails and letters for mass mailings, automate the table of contents and indexes, create hyperlinks, and more.
 In fact, there are advanced features that you can learn and discover along the way.
 Mastering word processors let you use a variety of materials for your class.

 Being skilled with productivity tools makes teaching so much better and learning a lot more fun.
 Overall, the tools make schooling not only convenient but easier, more interesting, and reliable.

 Technical issues happen inevitably to tech devices may it be inside or outside of the classroom.
 With some ability to troubleshoot, there’s no need to postpone a class or wait until someone else can do the troubleshooting.

-A typical issue could be loosed plugs or stuck disk drives, the screen going blank, abnormally functioning OS or Windows refuse to boot.
+A typical issue could be loosed plugs or stuck disk drives, the screen going blank, an abnormally functioning OS or Windows refusing to boot.
 It could be that the computer is slow or the main internet connection is crawling.
 If you know nothing about these – your option is to wait for help.

 3) TECHNICAL ASSISTANCE

 4) WEB RESOURCES

 This is the most important – information.
 The Web is a massive source of data and figures and material for all topics.
-Not only it makes fact-checking easier, but it also makes learning fun, convenient, and worth time spent.
+Not only it makes fact-checking easier, but it also makes learning fun, convenient, and worth the time spent.

 5) SEARCH SKILLS